live-book/atlanta-dupr/vue-root/docs/activity/README.md

 ```

 ## Round Robin

 The DUPR Pickleball Round Robin event provides an organized way for players to play games and submit their scores to DUPR.

-- Players of each game are assigned based on a round robin schedule created in advanced.
+- Players rotate in and out of a game following a round robin schedule created in advanced.
-- Players switch partners from one game to the next.
+- After each game, players submit the scores to mydupr.com or DUPR app.
+- One player from winning team submits the score; One player from the other team validates the score.
-- After each game, players submit the scores to mydupr.com.
-The scores of each game is independent of other games.
+- The scores of each game is independent of other games.
-- The preferred level of players is ranging from 3.0 to 4.5.
+- The current participating players have approximate ratings ranging from 3.0 to 4.0.

+### Switching-Partner
+- Players play with different partners from one game to another.

+We typically use switching-partner format for the round robin events.

+### Fixed-Partner
+- Players play with the same partner for the entire event.
+- A fixed-partner team plays with an opposing team that may be a fixed or switching partner team.

+We have started to experiment with fixed-partner format as an option at Piedmont Fitness Center (not at Cross Crees).
+The fixed-partner format offers opportunities for players who are interested in
+- practicing pickleball skills with a partner
+- practicing for tournament(s) with a partner.

+#### Note
+Players may request to play as a fixed-partner team.
+However, due to various practical reason, we may not able to accommodate the request.
+We may have to fallback to switching-partner format when using fixed-partner format is not feasible for a specific event.

 | Location | Date and Time |
 | ----------- | ----------- |